omundy/learn-javascript/topics/data/data.md

 ---

+## CORS error message

+If you see the following error it likely means you are trying to load data:

+- from a server or API that doesn't allow cross-origin requests
+- from your local file system `file:///` or `C:`

+<pre><code class="slides-small">Access to fetch at 'remote-url' from origin 'your-url' has been blocked by CORS policy
+No 'Access-Control-Allow-Origin' header is present on the requested resource.</code></pre>

+---

 ## CORS Rules

 - You **can** import files [from the same origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) as the file you are importing it into.